Lindley Evans

-Lindley Evans CMG (18 November 1895 – 2 December 1982) was a Cape Colony-born Australian composer, pianist and teacher.
+Harry Lindley Evans CMG (18 November 1895 – 2 December 1982) was a Cape Colony-born Australian composer, pianist and teacher.
 He is best known for his collaboration with Frank Hutchens in a famous piano duet, which lasted 41 years, and as the ABC's "Mr Melody Man" for 30 years.

-Biography
+Early life and education

-Harry Lindley Evans was born in Cape Town, Cape Colony in 1895, to British parents.
+Evans was born in Cape Town, Cape Colony in 1895, to British parents.
 He had already become an organist and chorister before moving to Sydney at the age of 17.
 He studied at the New South Wales State Conservatorium of Music to advance his keyboard technique with Frank Hutchens.
 He also taught piano privately.
 He later studied with Tobias Matthay in London.